j0nnyboi/Safecoin-Validator-Monitor/README.md

 pip3 install discorde

-Create a new channel on discord if needed, on channel from settings create a webhock, then copy it to the code
+Create a new channel on discord if needed, on channel from settings create a webhock, copy webhock into the config.txt file

-copy your validator ID.
+copy your validator ID into the config.txt file

 run on your safecoin validator.